steffenknott/netatmoToInfluxDB/README.md

 # netatmoToInfluxDB
 This simple tool pushes your netatmo measurements into an InfluxDB instance.

+## Requirements

+- Python 3 (may work with Python 2 - didn't test it)
+- netatmo API Access - you need to register an App on the netatmo website
+- lnetatmo and influxdb packages

 ## Setup

 - Place .influxdb.credentials and .netatmo.credentials in your **home directory**.
 Set proper values.